1jour1vin

 "A Crus Bourgeois recommended by critics!"

-“This rich, velvety wine issophisticated and bursting with black fruit.
-A blend dominated by Cabernet Sauvignon, it is grown on deep gravel soils in the southern Médoc.
-Rich and full-bodied, with a hint of mint from its time in oak, the wine should be ready to drink starting in 2023.”
+"This rich, velvety wine issophisticated and bursting with black fruit.
+A Cabernet Sauvignon-dominated blend, it is grown on deep gravel soils in the southern Médoc.
+Rich and full-bodied, with a hint of mint from its time in oak, the wine should be ready to drink starting in 2023."
 (Wine Enthusiast 2019)

-Buy your Paloumey wines at the best price in a private sale!
+Buy your Paloumey wines at the best price through a private sale!

 Rated site